Good Medicine - Medical School III - Cover

 Elizaveta and I had been on the exact same page with regard to our faith and practice, and had both accepted the spiritual direction we’d been given.
 She’d supported me during the times of my worst crisis and had done everything possible to keep me from wavering.
 Given the conflict Lara had identified between my interior life and my calling as a doctor, that was likely going to be necessary in the future.

 And that revelation made a decision to be with Kari even more difficult, especially given her comment about going to any church.
-That said, she was trying, but how long would it take for her to develop an appropriate spirituality, if she ever did.
+That said, she was trying, but how long would it take for her to develop an appropriate spirituality, if she ever did?
 Under different circumstances, that might not be a challenge, but with Residency looming, and all the stress it could create, I wasn’t sure I could wait.

 I realized that even though Katy and I had both discounted a relationship due to career plans, she wasn’t nearly as serious about her faith as I was.
 It wasn’t that she wasn’t a believer, but she didn’t want to practice the externals, such as fasting, or even say morning or evening prayers.
 That didn’t diminish her in my mind, but it did create an area of necessary compromise, which would be difficult for both of us.

 As much as I didn’t want to admit Serafima was right, she was, at least with regard to a girl already being Orthodox as a starting point.
-And that brought into focus something I had failed to do with any of the girls, and that was discuss their spirituality.
+And that brought into focus something I had failed to do with any of the girls, and that was discussing their spirituality.
 I could make some basic assumptions, but that wasn’t actually good enough.
 Finding out about their prayer and fasting praxis, as well as their desire to attend church as often as possible, or lack thereof, was as important as any other trait.

-I was interrupted by Heather, calling me to participate in rounds, which took about twenty minutes, visiting each of the patients on the ward, which, sadly, would start to fill up again after New Year’s.
+I was interrupted by Heather calling me to participate in rounds, which took about twenty minutes, visiting each of the patients on the ward, which, sadly, would start to fill up again after New Year’s.
 Once we finished, I went to the cafeteria for another cup of tea and continued my musing on what to do.

 For the short term, I wouldn’t change anything, though I’d be honest with each of the girls, and explore their spirituality in addition to their maturity and their ability to act as mom to Rachel.
 I’d return to church on Sunday mornings, and have my conversation with Father Roman, and, most importantly, care for my daughter.